-Continuation of Industrial Arts 343 with increased emphasis on craftsmanship and the development of a high degree of skill in furniture construction.
-Fee, \$1.50.
+Continuation of Industrial Arts 343 with increased emphasis on craftsmanship, the development of a high degree of skill in furniture construction, and increased related information.
+Fee, \$2.00.

 Industrial Arts 346.
 (Formerly Industrial Arts 39 and 395.)
 Carpentry.
 Six hours.